Hair Health . Symptoms guide

 Sudden Patchy Hair Loss (Possible Alopecia Areata)

 Sudden, coin-shaped bald patches appearing within days or weeks are characteristic of alopecia areata, an autoimmune condition where the immune system attacks follicles.
-Alopecia areata is associated with other autoimmune conditions (especially thyroid), so a panel covering thyroid antibodies and broader inflammatory markers is worthwhile alongside referral for dermatological review.
+Alopecia areata is associated with other autoimmune conditions (especially thyroid), so a targeted panel checking for thyroid autoantibodies (TPO) and thyroid function is clinically justified alongside a formal dermatological evaluation.

 What this might be